Edgar-Donk/tkinter.ttk.style/docs/01basics.rst

 .. sidebar:: Scrollbar

-   Scrollbar has components that move in relation to each other, whereas Button is static and can therefore be thought of as a simple widget.
+   Scrollbar has components that move in relation to each other, whereas Button is static and might be thought of as a simple widget.

 The vertical scrollbar has up and down arrows as well as a thumb component all contained in a trough (yet another component).
 Within the Style class